A number of council meetings are live-streamed.

 |

 Treasury Management Strategy Statement 2025/2026 To submit the report of the Director of Function (Resources)/Section 151 Officer, as presented to the Executive on 27 February 2025.
-Additional documents: Decision: It was unanimously RESOLVED to approve the Treasury Management Strategy Statement for 2025/2026. |
+Additional documents: Minutes: The report of the Director of Function (Resources)/Section 151 Officer as presented to the Executive on 27 February, 2025 was presented for the Council’s acceptance.

 |